chabazite/Agriculture_Analysis_App/README.md

 How has the Green Revolution changed humanity and the way we steward our limited and ultimate resource of land?

-1. What kind of change has the world seen in population ?
+1. What kind of change has the world seen in population?
 2. How has land development changed?
-3. How have living conditions been impacted?
-4. How has Agriculture demand and economics changed?
+3. How has Agriculture demand and economics changed?
-5. How have major world issues changed?
+4. How have major world issues been impacted?

-Check out my medium post <a href="#">here</a>

 ## Table of Contents
 <details open>